mirroris/DesignPattern-with-C-/README.md

 };

  in my class readme.
-However I wonder how compiler understand this code and finally I found this code was mistake.
+However I wonder how compiler understand this code and finally I found this code was a mistake.